raspberrypilearning/the-all-seeing-pi/worksheet2.md

     overlays = ['rock', 'paper', 'scissors']
     ```

 1. Now go back to your `allseeingpi.py` program.
-Next to the other import statements in your program, add another one to import this file:
+Under the other import statements in your program, add another one to import this file:

     ```python
     from overlay_functions import *